-Here’s my favorite analogy to describe the roller coaster ride many of us have been on this past week – we’re like thermometers.
+Here’s my favorite analogy to describe the roller coaster ride many of us end up in time of anxiety – we’re like thermometers.

 Have you had days like that recently?

-This fantastic analogy inspired by Martin Luther King Jr. comes to mind whenever I feel like I’m reacting to what takes place around me instead of mindfully responding.
-If 2020 has taught us anything it’s to expect the unexpected and adapt to change as smoothly as possible in order to maintain our well being.
+This fantastic analogy shared by Dr. Martin Luther King Jr. and used in the work of leading Canadian sport psychologist Dr. Peter Jensen comes to mind whenever I feel like I’m reacting to what takes place around me instead of mindfully responding.
+If the past year has taught us anything it’s to expect the unexpected and adapt to change as smoothly as possible in order to maintain our well-being.

 I’m becoming better at noticing the “tells” that I’m in thermometer-state: